scds/text-analysis-1/behind.md

 nav_order: 7
 ---

-# Behind the Interface: The Loaded Lingo of Data Pre-processing
+# Behind the Interface: The Loaded Lingo of Data Pre-Processing

 > **Behind the interface** examines the technocultural dimensions of working with (text) data, recognizing that computing infrastructure and practices are not neutral but historically constituted.
 By peering behind the interface at the structures of inequality that are hard-coded into  , open up those sites of to critique and change.